MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reference.md

 > [!NOTE]
 > The response objects include a context field.
-Because this field may be supressed in the future or the model may change you should not take a dependency on it.
+Because this field may be suppressed in the future or the model may change you should not take a dependency on it.
 Taking a dependency on this field may break your code in the future.

 ### AddResponse